When Kids Grow Up: How to Support Your Child’s Transition to Adulthood

 However, this can also be a time to watch your children mature, flourish, and achieve.
 Abundant opportunities await them in terms of education, career, relationships and adventures.
 Remember that the adolescence Gen Z has had is likely to be markedly different to the one you experienced.

 Dubbed digital natives, they are the first generation to grow up with portable technology, with the internet and social media heavily influencing their lives from birth.
 They are also living through the significant impact of a global pandemic.

 In the last few decades, the times have changed.
 Whereas marriage, children, and home ownership may once have been key goals, your children may have very different opinions about their needs or wants.
 A career for life is less common, and your child may seem motivated to work only in ways that allow them to travel or live flexibly.

 Although you might be tempted to offer well-meaning advice, remember that current attitudes to education, work, and children may be vastly different from when you left home.

 While the cusp of adulthood may seem like a time of sadness for parents facing an empty nest, it can also be a time to celebrate the child you have raised to be a mature individual.

 Supporting your child as they transition into adulthood can be a tricky time for all involved.
 You and your child are likely to experience a variety of emotions, including fear, excitement, anxiety, joy and sadness.

 Regardless of what may have happened in the past, it is not too late to begin creating a healthy bond with your child.
 Offer them your unwavering support and encouragement, and reassure them that you will be there for them as they begin their adult life.

-If you or your child find the transition difficult, it can be helpful to seek advice from a professional.
-A course of counseling or online therapy will give you space to talk through, and process, your thoughts in a safe environment.
+If you or your child find the transition difficult, it can be helpful to seek advice from a therapist.
+A course of counseling or online therapy, provided by Calmerry, will give you space to talk through, and process, your thoughts in a safe environment.